 • Detailed report on the risks of each individual project.

-6. Modifications have been made to the PMIS documents of regulations/standards and to the PMIS work processes, encapsulating the process of risk identification, analysis, planning, response implementation, and risk monitoring.
+6. Modifications have been made to the PMIS documents of regulations/standards and to the PMIS work processes, encapsulating the process of risk identification, analysis, planning, response implementation, and risk monitoring, enhanced with AI automation.

-7. The customer’s employees have received risk management training.
+7. The customer’s employees have received risk management training, including the use of AI tools for risk analysis and reporting.

 The duration of this phase is 20 business days.